aws/jsii/packages/jsii-pacmak/test/expected.jsii-calc/sphinx/jsii-calc.rst

    :extends: :py:class:`~jsii-calc.composition.CompositeOperation`\
-   :param base: The base of the power
+   :param base: The base of the power.
    :type base: :py:class:`@scope/jsii-calc-lib.Value`\
-   :param pow: The number of times to multiply
+   :param pow: The number of times to multiply.
    :type pow: :py:class:`@scope/jsii-calc-lib.Value`\

    .. py:attribute:: base

-      The base of the power
+      The base of the power.